The Nordic diet incorporates foods commonly eaten by people in the Nordic countries.

 Chronic inflammation is a major driver of many serious diseases.

-Another study found that the Nordic diet reduced the expression of genes related to inflammation in the body's fat tissues (8).
+Another study showed that the Nordic diet reduced the expression of genes related to inflammation in your body's fat tissues ().

-Bottom Line: The Nordic diet appears to be effective for lowering blood pressure.
-The effects on cholesterol, blood triglycerides, blood sugar levels and inflammatory markers are weak and inconsistent.
+SUMMARY The Nordic diet appears to be effective at lowering blood pressure.
+The effects on cholesterol, blood triglycerides, blood sugar levels, and inflammatory markers are weak and inconsistent.

-It does cause short-term weight loss, and some reduction in blood pressure and inflammatory markers, but the results appear to be weak and inconsistent.
+It may cause short-term weight loss and some reduction in blood pressure and inflammatory markers.
+However, the evidence is weak and inconsistent.

-At the end of the day, any diet that emphasizes real food instead of standard Western junk food is likely to lead to weight loss and health improvements.
+Generally, any diet that emphasizes whole foods instead of standard Western junk food is likely to lead to some weight loss and health improvements.